 The identification of progression in multiple sclerosis is typically retrospective.
 Given the profound burden of progressive multiple sclerosis, and the recent development of effective treatments for these patients, there is a need to establish measures capable of identifying progressive multiple sclerosis early in the disease course.
-Starting from recent pathological findings, this review assesses the state-of-the-art of potential measures able to predict progressive multiple sclerosis.
-Future promising biomarkers, that might shed light on mechanisms of progression are also discussed.
-Finally, expansion of the concept of progressive multiple sclerosis, by including an assessment of cognition, patient-reported outcomes and comorbidities, is considered.
-This article is protected by copyright.
-All rights reserved.
+Starting from recent pathological findings, this review assesses the state of the art of potential measures able to predict progressive multiple sclerosis.
+Future promising biomarkers that might shed light on mechanisms of progression are also discussed.
+Finally, expansion of the concept of progressive multiple sclerosis, by including an assessment of cognition, patient-reported outcomes, and comorbidities, is considered.
+ANN NEUROL 2020;88:438–452.